dan1dr/time-traveler/apps/server/README.md

 }
 ```

-**💡 If you want to check the system prompt I used, see** [here](SYSTEM_PROMPT_TEMPLATE.txt).
+**💡 If you want to check a previous prompt template we used, see** [here](SYSTEM_PROMPT_TEMPLATE.txt).
 You can also change system prompts across agents to increase variability, while you can also introduce higher temperature values or even change LLM providers as I did (have fun touching those).

 ### Conversation Settings
 - Enable barge-in